How to Store Microgreens to Maximize Shelf Life

 Only cut what you need at any one time.

 I grow microgreens in my smaller growing tray instead of a bigger tray.
-Yes, I need to plant more often, but at each meal I have the freshest microgreens.
+Yes, I need to plant more often, but at each meal, I have the freshest microgreens.

 I’m only feeding one person most of the time, so if you have a family to feed, you might have to grow more microgreens or use a larger tray.

-But the point is only to grow the amount you can eat fresh and plant new trays more often, so another tray is ready for harvest when you the finish the last.
+But the point is only to grow the amount you can eat fresh and plant new trays more often, so another tray is ready for harvest when you finish the last.

-Freshly harvested microgreens not only taste better but they’re also more nutritious.
+Freshly harvested microgreens not only taste better, but they’re also more nutritious.
 This is because vegetables lose vitamin concentrations every day after harvesting.

 But There Comes a Time When You Will Need to Store Microgreens

-Maybe they grew too quickly, or you used less, or the timing between trays wasn't correct.
+Maybe they grew too quickly, you used less, or the timing between trays wasn’t correct.
 Whatever the case, learning how to extend their shelf life will come in handy.

 For instance, there are many varieties of microgreens, like kohlrabi and broccoli, where only the seed leaves are edible.
 You have no choice but to harvest them before true leaves form.